How To Breed Rabbits – The Complete Step By Step Guide

 The babies grow in the doe’s uterine horn and then come down to the uterus to be born.
 It doesn’t always happen but if bred too far apart the doe can have two different age babies inside if you wait too far apart to do a second breeding.

-She will deliver both at the same time causing the younger litter to be born to early.
+She will deliver both at the same time causing the younger litter to be born too early.
+Considering that the gestatoin period of a rabbit is only 31 days one day is quite a bit of time.

 After breeding, regardless of the method you use, check the doe’s vent to make sure the semen was deposited in the correct place.
 If the mating actually took place, you will find her vent wet.
 If you find a wet spot on her back or tail and the vent looks the same as before breeding, then the breeding probably didn’t work.